ropellad/LDD3-Notes/Chapter_1_Introduction_to_Device_Drivers.md

 ### Splitting the Kernel

 In a Unix-based system, several concurrent processes attend to different tasks.
-The kernal handles all of the requests that processes make for various system resources.
+The kernel handles all of the requests that processes make for various system resources.
 The kernels role can be split into the following parts:

 1. Process Management
 2. Memory Management